 Kid-friendly restaurants with playgrounds attached are all the rage in Dempsey Hill making this enclave one of the best places for families to go for a meal and a play.

 Once this post circuit breaker is over we can’t wait to get ourselves to Dempsey Hill (and adjacent Loewen Gardens) with the kids.
-With the recent opening of yet another kid-friendly restaurant, The Pantry (where kids can access the playground that used to be Maggie & Rose, for free), Dempsey has upped its game yet again for families.
+With the recent opening of yet another kid-friendly restaurant, AT Feast (where kids can access the playground while parents watch at al fresco seating), Dempsey has upped its game yet again for families.
 Some of our favourite kid-friendly restaurants in the hood include Open Farm Community, Huber’s Bistro, TBB Safari, and Baker & Cook Loewen as they all have something to offer little people to keep them busy while mama and dad have a meal or coffee.
 Here’s why Dempsey sports some of the most kid-friendly dining destinations in town!

 Why you’ll like it: Good food and playground galore for kids